kozjuli/kozjuli.github.io/_pages/research.md

 - **Liquidity and Investment in General Equilibrium** with Nicolas Caramp and Keisuke Teeple

-- **Local Spillovers, Segregation, and Racial Gaps in Educational Attainment** with Victoria Gregory and Hannah Rubinton
+- **The Impact of Racial Segregation on College Attainment in Spatial Equilibrium** with Victoria Gregory and Hannah Rubinton